dfusionai/sui-nautilus/src/nautilus-server/src/nodejs-task/MESSAGE_PROCESSING_FLOW.md

 ## Overview

-Quy trình xử lý message đã được cập nhật để đảm bảo tính bảo mật và hiệu quả hơn.
-Thay vì lưu raw message vào vector database, mỗi message sẽ được:
+The message processing workflow has been updated to ensure better security and efficiency.
+Instead of storing raw messages in the vector database, each message will be:

-1. **Encrypt và upload lên Walrus** trước
+1. **Encrypted and uploaded to Walrus** first
-2. **Chỉ lưu vector và encryptedObjectId** vào vector database
+2. **Only store vectors and encryptedObjectId** in the vector database

-## Quy trình mới
+## New Workflow

 ### 1. Message Processing Pipeline